entity-framework-relaciones-muchos-a-muchos

 To implement them, an intermediate table is required (called a bridge table or join table) that stores the valid combinations between both entities.

-• Use implicit table if you only need to relate records (e.g., “Student X is in Course Y”).
+• Use an implicit table if you only need to relate records (e.g., “Student X is in Course Y”).

 FeatureImplicit TableExplicit Table